 Why take out a Sharia mortgage?

-In addition to those seeking an ethical mortgage, of course, there are the millions of UK Muslims who wish to adhere to Islamic laws in their financial dealings.
-Since the payment of interest is forbidden, this rules out a conventional mortgage, and halal mortgages offer an alternative solution for those who want to buy their own home.
+In addition to those seeking an ethical mortgage, of course, there are millions of UK Muslims who wish to adhere to Islamic laws in their financial dealings.
+Since the payment of interest is forbidden, this rules out a conventional mortgage and halal mortgages offer an alternative solution for those who want to buy their own home.

 Whether it is the pursuit of a family home or a property in which to invest, Muslims who do not have immediate access to the necessary capital may take up one of an increasing number of Sharia-compliant arrangements to get a foot on the property ladder.